Health Data

-Environmental health data are collected and analyzed to better understand relationships between people’s health and the environment, promote health and well-being, and foster safe and healthy communities.
+The Environmental Public Health Tracking (EPHT) Program gathers, analyzes and displays environmental health data to help people better understand relationships between health and the environment, promote health and well-being, and foster safe and healthy communities.

-Making connections between health problems and environmental hazards can be challenging.
-There is a lot that isn’t well understood.
-Health data can provide one piece of information about how an illness may be related to environmental hazards or exposures.
+Health data can help draw connections between a disease or condition and environmental hazards or exposures.
 Some adverse health effects, like carbon monoxide poisoning, can have quick short-term harmful results and a clear cause.
 Other adverse health outcomes, like certain cancers, may take years or even decades to develop or may have multiple contributing factors.
+As a result, making connections between health problems and environmental hazards can be challenging.
+There is a lot that isn’t well understood, such as the suspected link between different types of cancers and exposure to contaminants in our environment.

 Additional Resources